Understanding “volatile” qualifier in C | Set 2 (Examples)

 2) Code may not work as expected when interrupts are enabled and used.

 Let us see an example to understand how compilers interpret volatile keyword.
-Consider below code, we are changing value of const object using pointer and we are compiling code without optimization option.
-Hence compiler won’t do any optimization and will change value of const object.
+Consider the below code.
+We are changing the value of a const object using a pointer and we are compiling code without optimization option.
+Hence the compiler won’t do any optimization and will change the value of the const object.